sourcegraph/sourcegraph-public-snapshot/docs/config/authentication.md

 Passwords are hashed and stored in your PostgreSQL database.

 The first user to create an account on a Sourcegraph instance becomes the instance admin.
-The admin may [invite other users and manage access controls] ({{< relref "management/access-control.md" >}}).
+The admin may [manage access controls]
+({{< relref "management/access-control.md" >}}).

 ### Resetting passwords